 “A good CRM system will help a business to identify, attract, and retain the best set of customers”

-One method used to classify type of selling is to lump the sales in to a business to consumer (B2C) or business to business (B2B) category.
+One method used to classify the type of selling is to lump the sales into a business to consumer (B2C) or business to business (B2B) category.
 There are countless articles and programs that tout being geared to B2C or B2B and extolling the differences and why one is appropriate versus the other in your environment.
-This is appropriate for describing the type of business you are in, that being selling to other businesses versus consumers, but there is so much more to the actual sale.
+This is appropriate for describing the type of business you are in, that is selling to other businesses versus consumers, but there is so much more to the actual sale.
 There is no line between the art of selling to a consumer and selling to a business.
-In either case, you will typically be dealing with people and selling always comes down to understanding what problem the customer needs solved, what motivates the customer to purchase, and what the customer (person) values.
-A good sales person will identify these quickly and determine the odds that the service or product they have will result in a sale.
+In either case, you will typically be dealing with people and selling always comes down to understanding what problem the customer needs to be solved, what motivates the customer to purchase, and what the customer (person) values.
+A good salesperson will identify these quickly and determine the odds that the service or product they have will result in a sale.
 The salesperson then either goes to work on making the sale or moves along to a better sales opportunity.

 A landed customer becomes part of the customer mix for any business.
 All customers have different problems, motivations, and values.
 Successful companies don’t just look for, land, and retain any customer; they are always looking for the most profitable customers and attempting to improve their customer mix.
 Throughout the process of identifying, developing, selling, and servicing a customer, a relationship is formed.
 This relationship might only last for one sale or it might last for many sales.
 This occurs whether it is a B2B or B2C environment.